Nagasaki45/MA/README.md

 *Tom Gurion research proposal, Bar-Ilan University*

-# Audio-Only Augmented Reality System for Social Interaction
+# An Audio-Only Augmented Reality System for Social Interaction

 ### Some notes about the tags